PR-CYBR/vTOC/docs/ARCHITECTURE.md

 - **Frontend** — Vite + React application consuming backend APIs.
 Displays station status, mission overlays, and a ChatKit-driven mission console.
 Reads `STATION_CALLSIGN` and `POSTGRES_STATION_ROLE` from `.env.station`.
 - **Backend** — FastAPI service exposing REST endpoints, ChatKit webhook listeners, and telemetry ingestion APIs.
-It maps channel events to AgentKit playbooks based on the station role and persists results to Postgres.
+It maps channel events to AgentKit playbooks based on the station role and persists results to Supabase-hosted Postgres schemas.
-- **Postgres Cluster** — Multi-database cluster provisioned per station (`vtoc_ops`, `vtoc_intel`, `vtoc_logistics`).
-Optional
-  TimescaleDB extensions can be enabled for telemetry rollups.
-Connection details live in the generated `.env.local` file.
+- **Supabase Postgres** — Managed Postgres instance with per-role schemas (`ops`, `intel`, `logistics`).
+Supabase enforces row-level security policies aligned with station metadata and exposes realtime feeds for the frontend.
 - **ChatKit Organization** — Shared chat fabric for operators and automated agents.
 Each station owns a default channel named after `STATION_CALLSIGN`.
 Channels contain threads for missions and telemetry alerts.
 - **AgentKit** — Workflow runner that executes playbooks.
 Playbooks call telemetry connectors and use the backend APIs to log